Georgia Wrongful Termination Lawyer | Barrett & Farahany

 Federal law prohibits most employers from terminating employees based on any of the following protected classes:

-An employer cannot terminate you for being a member of any of these protected classes, and if you can prove that they did, they would be in violation of the law.
-Here are some possible examples of wrongful termination based on discrimination:
+An employer cannot terminate you for being a member of any of these protected classes, and if you can prove that they do, they would violate the law.

-• You are over the age of 40 and have been subject to disciplinary actions for things that younger employees have gotten away with doing, and you are eventually fired for it;
+• You are over the age of 40 and have been subject to disciplinary actions for things that younger employees have gotten away with doing, and you are eventually fired for it.

-• You are terminated shortly after your employer learns that you are pregnant;
+• You are terminated shortly after your employer learns that you are pregnant.

-• A manager or supervisor has demonstrated a bias against the particular race you belong to and you are terminated for something that others of a different race have done and not lost their job for;
+• A manager or supervisor has demonstrated a bias against the particular race you belong to, and you are terminated for something that others of a different race have done and not lost their job for.

-• You resigned from your position due to proven sexual harassment or a hostile work environment;
+• You resigned from your position due to proven sexual harassment or a hostile work environment.

 What to do for Sexual Orientation Discrimination